 7 Best Day Trips From Athens, Greece: 2024 Guide

-You see, Greece has 18 UNESCO World Heritage Sites, and you don’t want to miss them, so taking day trips from Athens is a fantastic option.
+You see, Greece has 18 UNESCO World Heritage Sites, but you don’t have so much time to learn about all of this and visit those places, so taking Athens day trips is a good way to cover lots of ground instead!

 7 Unique Day Trips From Athens